-Figure 9: Sensitivity variation with selective node resizing with injection level bounded by 1pC (the number on the curves indicate the corresponding fault-sensitive area increase factor) sizing.
-Figures 9 and 10 show that for lower injection level bounds (1pC) the most-sensitive-node-first algorithm shows sensitivity improvement of as much as 60% with an area overhead of only 20%.
-The numbers on the curves indicate the area increase factor corresponding to the sizing factor which results in the lowest sensitivity among the sizing factors considered (sizing factor of 4 in Figure 9 and 6 in Figures 10,11,12).
-The above

-Figure 10: Sensitivity variation with selective node resizing (bounded by 2pC) node selection scheme works well for injection levels bounded by 1pC.
-However, the improvement is not so sizeable for higher injection level bounds (see Figure 10).
+Figure 11: Sensitivity variation with selective node resizing with injection level bounded by 1pC (the number on the curves indicate the corresponding fault-sensitive area increase factor)

+resizing.
+Figure 11 shows that for lower injection level bounds (1pC) the most-sensitive-node-first algorithm shows sensitivity improvement of as much as 60% with an area overhead of only 20%.
+The numbers on the curves indicate the area increase factor corresponding to the sizing factor which results in the lowest sensitivity among the sizing factors considered (sizing factor of 4 in Figure 11 and 6 in Figures 12,13,14).
+The above node selection scheme works well for low injection levels bounded by 1pC.
+However, the improvement is not so sizeable for higher injection level bounds (see Figure 12 where a sensitivity improvement of about 39% incurs an area overhead of 86%).
 This motivates a search for a better node selection scheme and an insight into why the improvement is not so sizeable for higher injection levels.
 The error offset at a node caused by an injection is dependent among other factors on the injection level and the transistor driving strength.
 Denote by ΔV the erroneous voltage offset $\Delta V = I{inj}R{on}$, where I{inj} is the magnitude of the injected current and R{on} is the resistance posed by the transistor connected to the node. ΔV can be reduced by lowering R{on} , which can be achieved by sizing up the transistor.
-But if R{on} is large then the transis-

-Figure 11: Sensitivity variation with selective node resizing, n=12 (bounded by 1pC) tor will have to be considerably sized before any gain in sensitivity can be seen.
+But if R{on} is large then the transistor will have to be considerably sized before any gain in sensitivity can be seen.
 It is very likely that these kind of nodes will show up at the top of the sorted list of nodes.
 Thus, in such cases it is possible to achieve considerable sensitivity gains with a small area overhead by opting for an alternate scheme.
-In this scheme
+In this scheme only the m nodes at the bot-